Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

 \subsubsection{Impact of Al and Ca segregation on Mg(0001) in the context of micro galvanic corrosion}

 The opposite dissolution tendencies of Ca and Al, together with the Al/Ca coverages obtained from the computed surface phase diagrams and the computed electrode potential (work function) of these structures, have direct implications for the corrosion behavior of Mg upon alloying with these elements.
 To discuss these relations we compute the work functions for the various surface structures and coverages (Fig.~\ref{fig:Workfct}), since the work function indicates the ease for removing electrons from the surface of a material.
-For the Mg(0001) surface it increases with increasing coverage of Al and shows the opposite trend (i.e. it decreases) for Ca substitution up to ca. 0.6\,ML.
+More details on the calculation are provided in SM, Sec.
+I~\cite{SM}.
+For the Mg(0001) surface the work function increases with increasing coverage of Al and shows the opposite trend (i.e. it decreases) for Ca substitution up to ca. 0.6\,ML.
 From the phase diagrams we know that Al favors high coverages on Mg, while the favorable coverages for Ca lie right within the range of work function decrease.
 The increase of the work function in the presence of Al means that Al impairs the withdrawal of electrons from Mg, which makes it harder to oxidize the Mg surface.
 In contrast, the lower work functions for Ca containing surfaces indicates that Ca makes the withdrawal of electrons from the Mg surface easier and therefore promotes its oxidation.

-In the context of micro galvanic corrosion these trends in the work functions indicate that Ca is likely to act as anode promoting the electron withdrawal, while Al is likely to act as cathode on the Mg surface, in good agreement with observations of corrosion experiments mentioned in the introduction, i.e Mg shows anodic potentials in the presence of Ca and cathodic potentials in the presence of Al~\cite{Kirkland2011, Sudholz2011, Leslie2017}.
-Here, the anodic nature of Ca implies that Ca prefers to oxidize to Ca$^{2+}$ and dissolve from the Mg surface into the elctrolyte, whereas Al prefers to remain in the Mg surface.
+In the context of micro galvanic corrosion these trends in the work functions indicate that Ca is likely to act as anode promoting the electron withdrawal, while Al is likely to act as cathode on the Mg surface, in good agreement with observations of corrosion experiments mentioned in the introduction, i.e., Mg shows anodic potentials in the presence of Ca and cathodic potentials in the presence of Al~\cite{Kirkland2011, Sudholz2011, Leslie2017}.
+Here, the anodic nature of Ca implies that Ca prefers to oxidize to Ca$^{2+}$ and dissolve from the Mg surface into the electrolyte, whereas Al prefers to remain in the Mg surface.
 This dissolution propensity and the anodic nature of Ca in Mg surfaces provides support to the experimental observations of higher corrosion rates when the Ca content in Mg alloys is increased~\cite{Kirkland2010, Nabilla2016, Gusieva2015}.